 - BFG: That fires Voltorbs and Electrodes.

-- Eagleland: Type 1, even when he's a villain he's portrayed as a foe worthy of respect.
+- Eagleland: Type 1, even when he's a villain he's portrayed as a foe worthy of respect and he ultimately becomes an important hero in the Gold/Silver/Crystal arc.

 - Electric Torture: Is seen inflicting this to Red A LOT in the RGB arc.